Epimorphisms, definability and cardinalities: Atomic Consequence

 A class $\cl{K}$ of similar structures is said to be \emph{axiomatized} by a class $\Xi$ of implications if $\cl{K}$ is the class of all structures validating all of the implications in $\Xi$.
 In this case, $\cl{K}$ is a \emph{prevariety}, i.e., it is closed under $\Iop$, $\Sop$ and $\Pop$.

 Conversely, every prevariety is axiomatized by a class $\Xi$ of implications; see Banaschewski and Herrlich \cite{BH76}.
-The claim that we cannot always find a \emph{set} to play the role of $\Xi$ (or equivalently, of $\mathit{var}(\Xi)$) is consistent with axiomatic set theory---more precisely, with the class theory NBG, including the axiom of choice.
+The claim that we cannot always find a \emph{set} to play the role of $\Xi$ (or equivalently, of $\mathit{var}(\Xi)$) is consistent with NBG.
 Its negation (i.e., the claim that sets suffice) is consistent with NBG if huge cardinals exist.
 These facts were established by Ad\'{a}mek \cite{Adamek1990}.

 A prevariety can be axiomatized by a class---w.l.o.g.\ a set---of quasi-atomic [resp.\ atomic] formulas iff it is closed under $\Puop$ [resp.\ $\Hop$], in which case we call it a \emph{quasivariety} [resp.\ a \emph{variety}], even if its members are not pure algebras.
 The reader may consult \cite[Ch.~2]{Gor98} for proofs of these well-known results (which originate in \cite{Bir35,GL73,Mal66}). \begin{definition} For any class $\cl{K}$ of similar structures and any infinite cardinal $\mathfrak{m}$, the relation $\models_\cl{K}$ is said to be \emph{$\mathfrak{m}$--compact} provided that,